-Based on the results of our study, the U-Net model with a MobileNet backbone can be considered the most appropriate model for the given dataset.
+Table 3.
+Inference times of the trained models with unseen test dataset considered the most appropriate model for the given dataset.
 However, it is important to note that there are significant variations in the size of a segmentation unit of pixels between different backbones, which is influenced by the extracted feature map size of each encoder architecture.
 Therefore, when selecting a model, both numerical scores and pixel segmentation size should be taken into account, as the optimal DNN model can vary depending on the application domain.